Chiccoo-oo/Karuna-Dapp/README.md

 ST23XZVZF6A2XSG4SJ05XT24ENQ88P3G1KCAWTP5K.karuna

-This address can be used to view the contract's code, functions, and transaction history on the [Stacks Explorer](https://explorer.stacks.co/).
+This address can be used to view the contract's code, functions, and transaction history.

 ---